 Adjust the way you use cannabis.
 One of the great aspects of cannabis is that there are many ways to use the medicine effectively.
 At Thrive, there are products for those looking to medicate by any method.

-This is one of the safest ways to consume the medication you purchase at Thrive, but understand that the effects from eaten cannabis may be more pronounced and onset of the effects will be delayed by an hour or more and typically last longer than inhalation.
+This is one of the safest ways to consume the medication you purchase at Thrive, but understand that the effects from eaten cannabis may be more pronounced and the onset of the effects will be delayed by an hour or more and typically last longer than inhalation.
 Using edible cannabis effectively will usually take some experimentation with particular product types and dosage.
 Digesting cannabis also metabolizes the cannabinoids somewhat differently and can produce different subjective effects, depending on the individual.

 Use small amounts of edibles and wait 2 hours before gradually increasing the dose, if needed.
 Take care to find and use the right dose-excessive dosage can be uncomfortable and happens most often with edibles.